 - As a worker on H-1B status, you are required to pay taxes on the wage rate determined by the Labor Department whereas L-1 status does not dictate a minimum wage rate.

-- There are a limited number of H-1B visas available each year whereas L-1 visas are not subject to numeric limits.
+- There are a limited number of H-1B visas available each year whereas L-1 visas are not subject to numerical limits.
 To get an H-1B visa, you need to go through a lottery that can severely reduce your odds of successfully changing your status.

 There may be additional disadvantages of L-1 to H-1B change of status for your particular situation.
 Since this is subjective, it’s best to consult an immigration attorney.